inversify/InversifyJS/wiki/provider_injection.md

 ```

 ## Provider as a singleton
-A Provider is always injected as a singleton but ypu can control if the value returned by the
+A Provider is always injected as a singleton but you can control if the value returned by the
 Provider is uses singleton or transient scope:

 ```ts